thomasp85/patchwork/revdep/cran.md

-This is a small patch release with general upkeep and a few bugfixes/improvements

 ## revdepcheck results

 We checked 166 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.